dlrttbl/dlrttbl.github.io/README.md

 ## Overview

-The **DLR Timetable Explorer Tool** is a web-based single-page application for viewing Docklands Light Railway (DLR) timetables.
+The **DLR Timetable Explorer Tool** is a web-based application for viewing Docklands Light Railway (DLR) timetables.
 It uses JavaScript to load CSV timetable data from external files specified in `paths.txt` and `archivedpaths.txt`, providing users with interactive train schedule details.

 ## Project Directory Layout

 - `main/index.html`: The main HTML file for the tool.
+- `main/search.html`: A dedicated page for searching train services by location, and time.
 - `main/paths.txt`: A text file containing links to the current timetable CSV files.
 (These will populate the timetable dropdown when the site loads.)
 - `main/archivedpaths.txt`: A text file containing links to archived timetable CSV files.
 (These are hidden from the timetable dropdown but can be navigated to directly by URL or found in the dropdown by using /#archived.)
 - `main/active timetables/`: Directory containing active timetable CSV files.